svlesiv/mobile-flashcards/README.md

 * start the development server with `yarn start`

 ## Supported platforms
-Tested on iOS 7 and Pixel 2 XL (emulator).
+The application works on both iOS and Android platforms.
+Tested on iPhone 7 and Pixel 2 XL (emulator).